Signature Methods in Machine Learning: Introduction

-\begin{itemize} \item Section \ref{good_props} provides the theoretical results underpinning the suitability of the signature transform as a feature map. \item Section \ref{CDE_log-ODE} introduces \emph{Controlled Differential Equations} (CDEs) and covers the \emph{log-ODE} method.
-The log-ODE method is a technique for numerically solving CDEs using the \emph{log signature}, which is itself introduced in Section \ref{Ten_Alg}. \item Section \ref{coding_packages} provides an introduction to the \emph{Esig} python package \cite{esig} for computing truncated signatures and log signatures. \item Section \ref{expect_sig} explains how signatures can be extended to distributions \emph{without} any restrictions on the distributions, as in \cite{CO18} for example.
+\begin{itemize} \item Section \ref{good_props} provides both a basic outline for the use of the signature transform as a feature map, and the theoretical results underpinning the suitability of the signature transform as a feature map. \item Section \ref{CDE_log-ODE} introduces \textit{Controlled Differential Equations} (CDEs) and covers the \textit{log-ODE} method.
+The log-ODE method is a technique for numerically solving CDEs using the \textit{log signature}, which is itself introduced in Subsections \ref{Ten_Alg}, \ref{sig_p<2_sec} and \ref{rough_paths_sec}. \item Section \ref{coding_packages} provides an introduction to the \href{https://roughpy.org/}{\textit{RoughPy}} \cite{morley2024roughpy} python package for computing truncated signatures and log signatures. \item Section \ref{expect_sig} explains how signatures can be extended to distributions \textit{without} any restrictions on the distributions, as in \cite{CO18} for example.
 We additionally outline how this theory offers an approach to distribution regression following \cite{BDLLS20}. \item Section \ref{Trunc_order} covers the work \cite{BKLPS19} proposing how the signature transform may be incorporated into a neural network.
-A particular consequence is the proposal that the signature truncation level should be learnt, and hence be determined by the data. \item Section \ref{full_sig_kernel_section} focuses on the fact that the signature transform is a kernel.
+A particular consequence is that the appropriate depth to truncate the signature to should be treated as a trainable parameter, and hence be determined by the data. \item Section \ref{full_sig_kernel_section} focuses on the fact that the signature transform is a kernel.
 It covers the work of \cite{CFLSY20} detailing how the associated kernel function can be effectively approximated.
-This allows the full signature transform to be used \emph{without} truncation. \item Section \ref{LSDE} covers the introductions of \emph{Neural Controlled Differential Equations} (Neural CDEs) made in \cite{FKLM20} and of \emph{Neural Rough Differential Equations} (Neural RDEs) made in \cite{FKLMS21}.
+This allows the full signature transform to be used \textit{without} truncation. \item Section \ref{LSDE} covers the introductions of \textit{Neural Controlled Differential Equations} (Neural CDEs) made in \cite{FKLM20} and of \textit{Neural Rough Differential Equations} (Neural RDEs) made in \cite{FKLMS21}.
 The universality guarantees associated with Neural CDEs are fundamentally reliant on the theory of path signatures, whilst Neural RDEs are built around the theory of log signatures. \item Section \ref{speech_emot_rec} covers the work of \cite{LLNNSW19} on how signature transform methods can be used in the extraction of emotion from segments of speech. \item Section \ref{health_app} covers a range of medical applications of signature transform methods.
 These include distinguishing between Bipolar Disorder and Borderline Personality Disorder \cite{AGGLS18,LLNSTWW20}, diagnosing Alzheimer's disease \cite{GLM19}, information extraction from medical prescriptions \cite{BLNW20}, and early detection of Sepsis \cite{HKLMNS19,HKLMNS20}. \item Section \ref{LHAR_app} covers the work of \cite{LNSY17} using signature transform methods to recognise human actions from the motion of 20-40 markers located on the person.
-A python notebook exists (see Subsection \ref{demo_notebook}) allowing the reader to train their own classifier (following a variant of the method proposed in \cite{LNSY17}) within 20 minutes on standard hardware (including downloading relevant files and carrying out training). \item Section \ref{dist_reg_expect_sig} covers the work of \cite{BDLLS20} realising the use of a generalised signature transform for distribution regression both with and without truncation of the involved signatures. \item Section \ref{anom_detec} covers the use of signatures for anomaly detection proposed in \cite{CFLP20}. \end{itemize} 4pt
+A python notebook exists (see Subsection \ref{demo_notebook}) allowing the reader to train their own classifier (following a variant of the method proposed in \cite{LNSY17}). \item Section \ref{dist_reg_expect_sig} covers the work of \cite{BDLLS20} realising the use of a generalised signature transform for distribution regression both with and without truncation of the involved signatures. \item Section \ref{anom_detec} covers the use of signatures for anomaly detection proposed in \cite{CCFLS20}. \item Section \ref{sec:randomised_signature} covers \textit{randomised signatures} as developed in the works \cite{CGGOT21,AGTZ22}, and illustrates their use in \cite{AGTZ22} for the detection of market manipulation attempts from financial data. \end{itemize} 4pt